The importance of safe spaces in sports

 Have you ever been to a birthday party or event where you felt like you’d much rather be somewhere else?
 Even though you were really looking forward to it?
 Maybe you felt you didn’t really fit in with the group because the interests of the others differed from yours or the jokes didn’t hit your sense of humor?

-What may be a one-time party for you is everyday life for groups like trans*, inter*, and non-binary people in many contexts – including sports.
-To learn more about the topic, we spoke with Noëlle* (no_pronouns & she/her) from TRIBE Yoga Base.
-Together we want to create awareness for the topic and show you why safe spaces are important.
+What may be a one-time party for you is everyday life for groups like trans*, inter*, and non-binary people, as well as BIPoC members and individuals with physical or mental disabilities, in many contexts – including sports.
+To learn more about the topic, we spoke with Noëlle* (no_pronouns & they/them) from TRIBE Yoga Base.
+Together we want to create awareness for the topic and show you why safer spaces are important.

-To coincide with Pride Month, we asked our partners about exclusive courses and general safe spaces and created a first guide for our most member-rich locations in Berlin, Cologne, Munich and Hamburg.
-We would like to expand this regularly – also with other locations – so that we can offer safe spaces to people who are looking for them.
+To coincide with Pride Month, just like last year, we asked our partners about exclusive classes and general safer spaces and created guides.
+We would like to expand this regularly – also with other locations – so that we can offer safer spaces to people who are looking for them.
 Your favorite studio is not yet included?
-Then feel free to send this link to the partner to fill out so we can add it.
-Other cities will be added as well in a timely manner.
+Let us know in the comments!

-Noëlle*, what does a safe space mean to you in sports and why is it important to create one?
+Noëlle*, what does a safer space mean to you in sports and why is it important to create one?

 Image rights: Grit Siwonia